 Mesa Pizza Uptown: 1440 W Lake St, Minneapolis, MN 55408

 Uptown hours: Open 11 am-11 pm Monday-Thursday, and 11-2 am Friday-Saturday.
 Closed on Sundays.

-Known for their signature macaroni and cheese pizza and loved by college students and bar-close patron alike, Mesa Pizza is the Twin Cities’ essential late night pizza joint.
+Known for its signature macaroni and cheese pizza and loved by college students and bar-close patrons alike, Mesa Pizza is the Twin Cities’ essential late night pizza joint.